← Back to Home

 Build Emergency Fund

-Save 3-6 months expenses in accessible savings before investing in dividend stocks.
+Some investors aim to save 3-6 months of expenses in accessible savings before investing in dividend stocks.

 3️⃣